imvetri/artificial-intelligence/Self.learning.engine.model.md

 ## Conclusion

 The model should fire itself up.
+And the system questions about the OS, interfaces it runs on and be able to convert the facts and actions to commands, and commands to programs